jess685/start-up/README.md

 ### Technologies
 I am going to use the required technologies in the following ways.
 - **HTML** - Uses correct HTML structure for application.
-Three HTML pages.
-One for login, one for the quiz, and one for results.
+Four HTML pages.
+One for login, one for the quiz, one for results, and one for other user's results.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 - **JavaScript** - Provides login, calculating princess match scores, backend endpoint calls.
 - **React** - Provides login form, question and choice display, display other users results.